stealthman22/100-days-of-code/log.md

 Tackled day 28 in JS30 and built a video playback speed controller, using a beautiful UI speed bar that is updated using the mousemove event.
 We used pageY, offsetTop and offsetHeight to control the speed bar.
 Converting offsetHeight to % with const percent = y / this.offsetHeight where y is const y = e.pageY - this.offsetTop; and finally this logic: const height = Math.round(percent * 100) + '%'; did the whole magic.
 My understanding and appreciation of JS  has increased greatly.

+DAY 94 (20th July 2019)

+Focused on ZTM today.
+Learnt more about conditionals; the ternary operator and the switch statement.
+Ternary operator: condition ? expr1: expr2; In a single line, it can validate a condition that has two possible states i.e if condition stands do this else do that.
+Switch statement: This is a consice way to chain together many if else datements.  switch {case: "param": var = "outcome"; break;}